This post may contain affiliate links. Please see my disclosure policy for details.

 As I was nearest to the window, I held both me and my friend’s backpacks on my front to make sure nothing got nicked!

 Always make sure you lock your bags to keep your valuables safe.

-If you’re travelling solo, consider pairing up with a travel buddy
+10. If you’re travelling solo, consider pairing up with an overnight bus travel buddy

 Travelling solo can be daunting, let alone on night buses!
 You never know who you’re going to be paired up with.